|Theatre||Film & Speaker Series|

 Shea Center for Performing Arts–WPLive

 William Paterson University, 300 Pompton Rd., Wayne, 973-720-2371.
 Arts hotline: 973-720-ARTS.
 Jazz series, professional touring artists, family and schooltime shows, university theater and music performances and lecture series presented Sept.-May.
-Also sponsors annual NJ playwrights contest.
+Summer jazz series; also sponsors annual New Jersey playwrights contest.

 ShowKids Invitational Theatre (SKIT)

 Shows at Voorhees High School, 256 County Rd.
 513, Glen Gardner, 908-638-5959.
-Non-profit family community theater group provides theater experience for children ages 5-18.
-Costumes and props available for rent.
+Non-profit family community theater group provides theater experience for children ages 5-18 presenting two full-scale musicals in winter and spring.

 Somerset Valley Playhouse